PolarMem: A Training-Free Polarized Latent Graph Memory for Verifiable Vision-Language Models: Related Work

 \textbf{Dual-Stream and Latent Cognitive Architectures.} The converging trend is the adoption of dual-stream architectures to decouple perception from reasoning. \textbf{ViLoMem}\citep{bo2025agentic} explicitly separates memory into a visual spoke for distraction patterns and a logic spoke for reasoning errors, preventing perceptual hallucinations from cascading into logical failures.
 In the latent space, \textbf{VisMem}\citep{yu2025vismem} overcomes the visual processing bottleneck by maintaining distinct short-term and long-term latent memories, synthesizing continuous memory tokens directly into the generation stream.
 Similarly, \textbf{MemoryVLA}\citep{shi2025memoryvla} fuses high-level cognitive tokens with low-level perceptual features to maintain temporal coherence in robotic manipulation.
 While these systems improve modularity, they rely on retrieving similar past instances.
-In contrast, \textbf{PolarMem} introduces a logical layer that decouples retrieval from mere semantic similar, explicitly inhibiting high-similarity memories that violate logical constraints.

 \textbf{Inference-Time Interventions and Hallucination Mitigation.} Addressing hallucinations during inference without retraining has become a critical research domain. \textbf{Visual Inference-Time Intervention}\citep{sun2025v} identifies visual neglect by monitoring head-level activations and intervenes only when the model fails to prioritize input images.
 Similarly, \textbf{Robust Contrastive Decoding}\citep{chen2025decoupling} attempts to rectify confidence distributions by contrasting logits against plausible hallucination patterns.
-However, these methods operate primarily at the level of attention maps or logits. \textbf{PolarMem} distinguishes itself by operating at the topological level, intervening in the retrieval process to enforce logical constraints before the generative model processes the context.
+However, these methods operate primarily at the level of attention maps or logits.

-\textbf{Graph-Based Retrieval and Negative Knowledge.} While Retrieval-Augmented Generation (RAG) has evolved toward graph-based indexing (\textbf{GraphRAG}\citep{han2024retrieval}, \textbf{HippoRAG}\citep{jimenez2024hipporag}), standard implementations optimize for recalling positive evidence.
-Recent explorations into negative knowledge have been confined to training objectives\citep{choi2025conflict}, such as contrastive learning setups where models are trained to distinguish positive from negative knowledge samples, or edge sampling strategies in graph learning.
-However, no existing memory system explicitly operationalizes negative constraints (inhibitory edges) as foundational elements for generating logically rectified responses.